On Day One, Trump Wasn’t the Dictator He Promised to Be

 In any event, the first executive orders of Trump’s second administration are largely an organized pursuit of his campaign pledges.
 They amount to a somewhat bolder exercise of presidential power than is customary for an incoming president, but nothing approaching the exercise of dictatorial power.

 The seeming exception is the order abolishing birthright citizenship, which sounds straightforwardly unconstitutional and seems likely to be struck down by courts.
 In that case, the measure of whether or not it is an example of dictatorial power comes down to whether he is willing to directly confront the courts.
 There’s little chance of that.
-Trump himself has said it’s up to the courts — not exactly how a dictator talks.
+Trump himself has said it will be up to the courts — not exactly how a dictator talks.
 In reality, the birthright order is a win-win sop to his base: if upheld, he gets what he wanted; if struck down, then he did what they wanted.
 And if the courts do approve the order, it becomes part of that long, dark tradition of the courts putting a legal stamp on the extension and expansion of presidential power.